-On 7 May 2002, the National Assembly of the Republic of Armenia adopted a draft law in the first reading which introduces numerous amendments to the Electoral Code ("the Code").
-For the most part, the draft amendments make relatively minor and technical changes to the existing Code.
+- 1. In May 2002, the National Assembly of the Republic of Armenia adopted a draft law in the first reading which introduced numerous amendments to the Electoral Code ("the Code").
+In July 2002, on the second and last reading, the National Assembly adopted the amendments to be incorporated into the law.
+For the most part, the amendments adopted into law make relatively minor and technical changes to the existing Code.
 They include a small number of positive and welcome reforms, some of which reflect recommendations previously made by experts on behalf of the Organization for Security and Co-operation in Europe Office for Democratic Institutions and Human Rights (OSCE/ODIHR) and the Venice Commission of the Council of Europe.
-Otherwise, however, previously identified concerns have not been addressed adequately or, in most cases, at all.

-The key issue of the formation of the Central Electoral Commission (CEC) has still not been resolved.
-Given the clear importance of this issue, it is essential that it is addressed at the earliest opportunity.
-Any amendments should ensure that there is effective plurality in the membership of the CEC and that no political interest, whether a political party, the executive branch or anyone else, has control or unchecked influence over the conduct of elections.

-Examples of the positive amendments to the Code include the replacement of regional electoral commissions with a larger number of territorial electoral commissions, an end to the rule allowing political parties to withdraw their nominees to electoral commissions, which should enhance the independence of electoral administration, and greater protection of electoral commission members during their terms of office.

-A number of the amendments may give rise to difficulties in practice:

-- Parties and candidates only have 15 days after the election (as opposed to 30 in the current Code) in which to submit their campaign accounts.
-The provision must be carefully monitored to ensure that greater haste does not impinge on the accuracy of the accounts: - The procedure for verifying voters' credentials at the polling station has been revised, but remains excessively cumbersome; and - The amendments envisage that precinct commissions would no longer be required to reconcile the number of ballot papers received with the number accounted for at the end of the count.
-This creates a clear potential for manipulation.
+Otherwise, however, previously identified concerns have been addressed partially. - 2.
+On 30 May 2002, after the first reading, OSCE/ODIHR and the Venice Commission issued a joint assessment of those amendments and made recommendations for additional amendments.
+Although some of the joint OSCE/ODIHR and Venice Commission recommendations were adopted in July, some were not and certain concerns expressed in the 30 May joint assessment remain. - 3.
+Changes in the nomination procedure of the members of the Central Election Commission (CEC) is a positive amendment, which includes some of the proposals of the OSCE/ODIHR and the Venice Commission.
+The amendment provides that appointments by the executive branch are limited to three members and the other members are appointed by parliamentary groups.
+A joint comment had previously recommended that executive branch appointments be limited to prevent undue executive branch influence on the CEC. - 4.
+Examples of the positive amendments to the Code include the replacement of regional electoral commissions with a larger number of territorial electoral commissions, an end to the rule allowing political parties to withdraw their nominees to electoral commissions, which should enhance the independence of electoral administration, and greater protection of electoral commission members during their terms of office. - 5.
+A number of the amendments may give rise to difficulties in practice: - Parties and candidates only have 15 days after the election (as opposed to 30 in the current Code) in which to submit their campaign accounts.
+The provision must be carefully monitored to ensure that greater haste does not impinge on the accuracy of the accounts; - The procedure for verifying voters' credentials at the polling station has been revised, but remains excessively cumbersome; and - The amendments envisage that precinct commissions would no longer be required to reconcile the number of ballot papers received with the number accounted for at the end of the count.
+This creates a clear potential for manipulation. - 6.
 A number of previously suggested amendments, which would have enhanced election transparency, promoted equality among candidates and helped to ensure the security of the ballot, have not been adopted.
 These include: